AACA Assessment

 1. Permanent or relevant temporary visa as issued by the Department of Immigration and Border Protection; or

-2. High quality scan of Australian Passport at photo identification page
+2. High-quality scan of an Australian Passport at the photo identification page

 • Proof of English Proficiency – either: